DataOpsInnovator/ecommerce-webapp-project/README.md

-# ShopSmartlytoday-eCommerce Repository
+# ecommerce-webapp-project repository

-Welcome to the **ShopSmartlytoday.com** repository!
+Welcome to the **ecommerce-webapp-project** repository!
 This repository contains the source code and assets for the ShopSmartlytoday.com website, which is developed and hosted on an AWS EC2 web server.

 ## Contents